-We are pleased to present a series of three talks on ‘Zoom’ this Autumn.
-We have three different topics presented by three different members of the Society Committee.
-The presenters are John Hiller, Pete Skellon and Helen Ashby OBE.
-The cost to view these on ‘zoom’ is £5 per talk or £10 for all three to non members.
+We are pleased to present a series of talks on ‘Zoom’ this Autumn.
+We have two different topics presented by two different members of the Society Committee.
+The presenters are Pete Skellon and Helen Ashby OBE.
+The cost to view these on ‘zoom’ is £5 per talk to non members.
 There is no charge to Society members, new members are always welcome!
-Members can register for the talks by email to email@example.com use ‘BLS talks‘ as the title.
+Members can register for the talks by email to firstname.lastname@example.org use ‘BLS talks‘ as the title.
 The number of participants will be limited while we trial our systems.

 The Sierra Leone Railway was built between 1896 and 1912 and carried passengers and goods across the Protectorate until its closure in 1975.
 Its assets were sold for scrap and the infrastructure either abandoned or repurposed.

 A small number of vehicles were secreted in an old workshop and forgotten about until rediscovered in 2004 by Colonel Steve Davies MBE.
 The National Railway Museum was opened by the President in March 2005 and has since developed into a vibrant and active community and tourist hub.
 Join Helen Ashby to share in this incredible journey.